ccnokes/leetcode-sandbox/src/topological-sort/README.md

 - Decrement the in-degrees of the node's children by 1.
 If the in-degree of a node becomes 0, add it to the source queue
 - Repeat until all vertices have been visited.
 Return `sortedOrder`.

+Can also do depth-first search.

+### Terms

+- Vertex is the thing, edge is the relationship to another thing.
-indegree = "The number of edges directed into a vertex in a directed graph".
+- indegree = "The number of edges directed into a vertex in a directed graph".
 How many arrows/edges point to this vertex? source = "a vertex with no incoming edges.
 A vertex with an indegree of 0."

-Can also do depth-first search.

-Vertex is the thing, edge is the relationship to another thing.
+- Terminal node / leaf node - has no child nodes